microsoft/qsharp/katas/content/qec_shor/index.md

     "title": "Bit Flip Code"
 })

-Can you reuse the ideas of a classical repetition code for a quantum error correction code?
+Can we reuse the ideas of a classical repetition code for a quantum error correction code?

 The naive approach to it would be to try and encode a quantum state $\ket{\psi}$ as several copies of itself:
 $\ket{\psi} \rightarrow \ket{\psi} \otimes \ket{\psi} \otimes \ket{\psi}$.